Buying Anime Figures from Japan: Prices, Shipping & Where to Find Deals

 Mandarake (rare and used)

 If you're hunting something specific that's been out of print for years, Mandarake is where to look.
 Their prices on used figures are fair—sometimes below original retail for opened items.
-They grade condition honestly, which is more than I can say for most eBay sellers.
+They grade condition honestly, which is more than most eBay sellers do.

 Yahoo Auctions Japan (via proxy)

-Japan's version of eBay.
-You need a proxy service to bid—ZenMarket or Buyee both work.
+Yahoo Auctions Japan is Japan's version of eBay.
+You need a proxy service to bid—ZenMarket or Buyeeboth work.
 This is where you find the real deals.
 Collectors downsizing their collections, crane game prizes being dumped in lots.
-I've gotten figures for ¥500 that sell for $30+ on eBay US.
+You can find figures for ¥500 that sell for $30+ on eBay US.

 The catch: proxy fees (¥300-500 per item) and shipping add up.
 Best for bulk purchases or high-value finds.